*Please note that this blog post gets updated regularly.

 Check out my Salt Lake City and Park City trip HERE.

 I had the great pleasure of visiting Washington D.C. in 2000 with friends.
-I received the chance to see the US Congress in session at the Capitol Hill, take photos in front of the Lincoln Memorial & the Jefferson Memorial, and view the Washington Monument & its National Mall like Martin Luther King Jr. viewed it probably during his “I Dream” speech.
+I received the chance to see the US Congress in session at the Capitol Hill, take photos in front of the Lincoln Memorial, Martin Luther King Jr. Memorial, Korean War Veterans Memorial, National World War II Memorial & the Jefferson Memorial.
+I also viewed the Washington Monument & its National Mall like Martin Luther King Jr. viewed it probably during his “I Dream” speech.
 You can check out the beautiful Greek-style Supreme Court of the United States building.
-The National Archives is amazing as many important documents are preserved here including the US Constitution, and so is the Smithsonian Museum with its US related exhibits.
+The National Archives Research Center is amazing as many important documents are preserved here including the US Constitution, and so is the Smithsonian Museum with its US related exhibits.
 You cannot go inside The White House, but you certainly can take pictures in front of its fence.
 Make sure not to hand your camera to any of the protestors protesting with huge poster boards.
-Arlington Cemetery, the Vietnam Veterans Memorial, and the Korean War Veterans Memorial are beautiful places to reflect at.
-Places to drive by are the Pentagon Building and the Dupont Circle.
+The Arlington Cemetery, the Vietnam Veterans Memorial, & the FDR Memorial are beautiful places to reflect at.
+Places to drive by are the Pentagon Building & the Dupont Circle.

-Places also worth noting are the National Gallery of Art East Building, National Museum of National History for children, and the Martin Luther King Jr. Memorial.
+Places also worth noting are the National Gallery of Art East Building, and the National Museum of National History for children, etc.

 Well, that’s it, guys!
 Happy Traveling!